-Disaster Assistance Loans for Small Business - concessional loans up to \$250,000 to small business operators to repair or replace damaged buildings, plant and equipment, or stock.
+Natural Disaster Assistance (Concessional Loans) for Small Business - concessional loans to small business operators to repair or replace damaged buildings, plant and equipment, or stock.
+Loan up to \$250,000 over seven years.

-NDRRA activation requested by: Department of Employment, Small Business and Training (DESBT).
+NDRRA activation requested by: Department of Tourism, Major Events, Small Business & the Commonwealth Games (DTESB).
 Ph: 13 QGOV (13 74 68)

-Department of State Development, Manufacturing, Infrastructure and Planning (DSDMIP) in conjunction with DESBT will provide regional support to source information from state and local governments, industry bodies, small businesses and "on the ground" observation from staff visiting affected areas to determine a need for this relief measure.
+Department of State Development (DSD), in conjunction with DTESB, will provide regional support to source information from state and local governments, industry bodies, small businesses and "on the ground" observation from staff visiting affected areas to determine a need for this relief measure.

-If DESBT identifies a need for the activation of this relief measure, DESBT will contact the QRA to request activation.
-If local government identifies a need for activation, they are to contact DESBT directly.
+If DTESB identifies a need for the activation of this relief measure, DTESB will contact the QRA to request activation.
+If local government identifies a need for activation, they are to contact DTESB directly.